-In October 2008, a near-earth asteroid called $2008 \text{ TC}3$ was tracked and its orbit determined, just 20 hours before it hit the Earth.
-The size of a small boulder, it was the first asteroid to be spotted before it hit the Earth.
+There are also a handful of objects that must originate from the Moon or Mars, based on their composition, though none of these have documented orbits.
+In October 2008, a near-earth asteroid called 2008 TC3 was tracked and its orbit determined, just 20 hours before it hit the Earth.
+The size of a small boulder, it was the first asteroid to be spotted before it hit the Earth, and hence the first meteorite fall to be predicted in advance.